-Natasha Richardson (Mary Godwin Shelley), Gabriel Byrne (Lord Byron), Julian Sands (Percy Shelley), Miriam Cyr (Claire Godwin), Timothy Spall (Dr John Polidori)
+Natasha Richardson (Mary Godwin Shelley), Gabriel Byrne (Lord Byron), Julian Sands (Percy Shelley), Myriam Cyr (Claire Godwin), Timothy Spall (Dr John Polidori)

 1816.
 The poet Percy Shelley goes to visit fellow poet Lord Byron who lives in self-imposed exile at the Villa Deodati on the shores of Lake Geneva.
 Shelley takes with him his lover Mary Godwin and her half-sister Claire.
 While there, Byron urges them to seek madness and inspiration in the name of free love, free thought and defiance of religion.
 They take turns reading from a book of horror stories.
 On impulse they decide to hold a seance around the skull of a mediaeval monk Byron has found where Byron urges them call out their greatest fears and give them life.
 However, for each of them this brings into existence a greater horror than they imagined.

 Gothic was one of a mini-spate of films that came out around the same time concerning themselves with the famous meeting between Lord Byron, Percy Shelley and Mary Shelley at the Villa Deodati in 1816, which gave Mary the inspiration to write Frankenstein (1818) and Byron’s physician John Polidori to write The Vampire (1819), which were both key works in 19th Century horror.
-Other films centred around the Villa Deodati Writer’s Workshop included the more serious (and rather dull) Haunted Summer (1988), the obscure Spanish-made Rowing with the Wind (1988) with a miscast Hugh Grant as Byron, and Roger Corman’s Frankenstein Unbound (1990), which had time-traveler John Hurt encountering both Mary Shelley, Frankenstein and his monster.
+Other films centred around the Villa Deodati Writer’s Workshop included the more serious (and rather dull) Haunted Summer (1988), the obscure Spanish-made Rowing with the Wind (1988) with a miscast Hugh Grant as Byron, and Roger Corman’s Frankenstein Unbound (1990), which had time-traveler John Hurt encountering both Mary Shelley, Frankenstein and his monster, while it also features in the biopic Mary Shelley (2017).

 The historical authenticity of the film is also somewhat doubtful – for one, it was Byron that visited Percy Shelley, not the other way around.
 Moreover, the title seems erroneous – while two of the most influential Gothic horror works – namely Frankenstein and Polidori’s The Vampire – came out of the summer, Shelley and Byron were not what one could Gothic writers at all – the Gothic movement was pro-superstition, pro a kind of theatrical horror and anti-reason, while Byron and Shelley were vigorous proponents of reason and man as God.